Blog / Is the EPPP Hard? What the Data Actually Says

 Short answer: yes.
 But "hard" means different things to different people, and the data tells a more nuanced story than the anxiety-inducing forum posts suggest.

-Overall first-time pass rates hover around 82% for doctoral-level candidates.
-That means roughly 4 out of 5 people pass on their first try.
+Overall first-time pass rates run roughly 78 to 82% for doctoral-level candidates, depending on the year and data source.
+That means about 4 out of 5 people pass on their first try.

 But that number hides important variation: